neeemu/cleardemo/README.md

 This repo is an example of deploying an App Service using Terraform.
 This is not a complete working example as I didn't have time to fully finish. \
 However, I hope it demonstrates how modules can be de-coupled from configuration, as well as using loops, data sources, objects and dry(ish) code to deploy to multiple environments with one set of artifacts. \
 The repo is set up to be run via a pipeline, perhaps with a powershell or bash script to loop through the manifest folders, applying each one in turn. \
 The modules would be stored in a git (e.g. Github/Azure Devops repo), with the manifest source set to the modules repo url.
-The pipeline wopuld handle authentication to the repos.
+The pipeline would handle authentication to the repos.

 The repo is broken down into three main parts: \
     - Modules that contain the resource definitions \